Richard Stekol

 Obsession

 I quickly had The Black Plums (and, of course, The Point of Stars) downloaded to my red iPod Mini, and the obsession began.
 I was mesmerized and moved by these albums.
 Later, it was Spotify and iPhone, and they remain in high rotation.
-Since around 2011, there’ve been few albums I’ve listened to as often—easily in the top five.
+Since around 2011, there’ve been few albums I’ve listened to as often—easily in the top ten.

 In fact, I’ve come to think of these two albums, released successively, as one extended work.
 Sharing musicians and sonic quality (both exquisitely engineered, mixed and mastered by Wood), there’s strong continuity between them.
 I also just can’t pick a favorite, at least for long, so thinking of them as bound volumes—a duology, let’s say?—keeps things easy and fair.